What is the purpose of cookies?

 What are ‘cookies’?

-'Cookies' are small text files that are stored by the browser (e.g. Internet Explorer or Safari) on your computer or mobile phone.
-Websites are able to read and write these files, allowing them to store things such as personalisation details or user preferences.
-You can think of cookies as providing a "memory" for the website, enabling it to recognise a user and respond appropriately.
-Each web domain can only access cookies stored by that specific web domain, so only the servers hosting the website can access the cookies set by the website domain.
-Most web pages contain elements from multiple web domains.
+‘Cookies’ are small text files that are stored by the browser (e.g. Internet Explorer or Safari) on your computer or mobile phone.
+You can think of cookies as providing a ‘memory’ for the website, enabling it to recognise a user and respond appropriately.
+Each website can only access cookies related to that specific website.
+Websites can contain elements from multiple third parties in order to provide different services or functionality.
 Therefore when you visit a website, your browser may receive cookies from several sources.